MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-profile-options.md

 ## Apply ProfileXML using Intune

-After you configure the settings that you want using ProfileXML, you can apply it using Intune and a **Custom Configuration (Windows 10 Desktop and Mobile and later)** policy.
+After you configure the settings that you want using ProfileXML, you can apply it using Intune and a **Custom Configuration (Windows 10 or Windows 11 Desktop and Mobile and later)** policy.

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Go to **Intune** > **Device Configuration** > **Profiles**.